In the centre of Bornholm

 See Google map with bird observation towers, etc.

 The name “Almindingen” (which means “the common”) dates from the time when this hilly, rocky landscape, which was mostly heath and scrubland, was used by ordinary people for grazing cattle.
 Today, the area comprises both large conifer forests, large areas of deciduous woodland, and several bogs and forest lakes.
 The biggest bogs are Ølene, Bastemose and Svinemose. Ølene is a boggy area with a shallow lake, old peat ponds and large meadows.
 Bastemose is fairly overgrown with reedbeds and willow scrub.
 Svinemose mostly resembles a peat bog with reedbeds.
 Several areas in Almindingen are preserved as “untouched” forest and grazing pastures.
 In the eastern part of the area there are several open areas with heather.
 Almindingen is one of Denmark’s largest stretches of forest.

 Bornholm was long known as the only breeding locality in Denmark for Tengmalm’s owl and was the first place in the country to have breeding black woodpeckers.
 Unfortunately, the black woodpeckers have disappeared again, but Tengmalm's owl is still breeding here, helped by the 29 nesting boxes that have been put up in the IBA area (Almindingen and Rø plantation).
-In 2012 three pairs of Tengmalm’s owl reared a total of 17 young.
+Since 2009, between one to five pairs of Tengmalm’s owl have been breeding in this area .

 There are many other breeding birds in Almindingen which make the locality an interesting one.
 For example, it is an important breeding site for crane, marsh harrier and red-backed shrike.